 At the end of the day, establishing a culture of security is something that every company should do, but many companies don’t even attempt.
 It takes consistent effort to make incremental changes that happen over time, not overnight.
 The benefits are well worth the undertaking, however, because a security-first culture makes for a security-first company.

-REALIZING BUSINESS IMPACT WITH SECURITY INITIATIVES
+REALIsING BUSINESS IMPACT WITH SECURITY INITIATIVES

 The safest company is one that doesn’t have any employees or any customers — but, of course, that’s not much of a company.
 Risk is inevitable and a necessary part of everything we do.
-Business impact comes from managing potential risk, minimizing consequences, and maintaining capacity to make strategic bets and manage more risk when that risk is understood.
+Business impact comes from managing potential risk, minimising consequences, and maintaining capacity to make strategic bets and manage more risk when that risk is understood.

 Implement the Principle of Least Privilege